Purépero de Echaíz

 Purépero de Echaíz is a town in the northwest of the state of Michoacán in Mexico and head of the municipality of Purépero.
 Purépero is located in the middle of the Tarascan Plateau.
 Purépero is 113 km from the state capital of Morelia and is bordered to the north by Tlazazalca, to the east by Zacapu, to the south by Chilchota, and to the west by Tangancícuaro.

 Toponym

 The name Purépero is of Tarascan origin and has several proposed meanings.
 The first proposed meaning is "place of commoners".
 Another possible meaning is derived from the phrase "those who are visiting".
 Finally, "place of the indigenous people" has also been suggested as a possibility.

+Geography

 Climate

 Under the Köppen climate classification, Purépero de Echaíz has a Subtropical highland climate classified as Cwb.

 Demographics

 In 2010, the total population of Purépero de Echáiz was 15,306.
 The total population consisted of 7,423 men and 7,883 women.

 Educational attainment varied by level, with 7,352 of the population older than five having a primary education.
 Of the population older than eighteen, 692 individuals had a professional level education and 49 individuals had a postgraduate level education.
 Graduation statistics from 2009 showed 285 graduates from preschool, 272 graduates from primary school, and 159 graduates from high school.

 In 2010, the overall literacy rate of the population aged 15 to 24 was 98.7% with the literacy rate of men within this age group being 98.1% and the literacy rate of women within this age group being 99.3%.